-Peng (2017) suggests to introduce limiting principles so that practical implications do not break the idea reproducibility.
-He discusses the audience (Reproducible for Whom?) and time span (For How Long?) and comes up with the idea of an endowment for reproducible publications with an author pays model, which would fit grantbased research because of a single payment.
-Peng's back of the napkin calculation for data storage of just 10GB alone easily reaches costs higher than many of today's APCs.
-The same considerations need to be explored for ERCs, and reasonable limits may very well be required for a widespread adoption.
+Peng (2017) suggests introducing limiting principles so that practical implications do not stall the goals of reproducibility.
+He discusses the audience (Reproducible for Whom?) and time span (For How Long?) and comes up with the idea of an endowment for reproducible publications with an author-pays model, which would fit grant-based research because of a single payment.
+Peng's back-of-the-napkin calculation for data storage of just 10 GB easily reaches costs higher than many of today's APCs.
+The same considerations need to be explored for ERCs, and reasonable limits may very well be required for widespread adoption.